slugbyte/bash-and-gpp/README.md

 * Create a new empty file _test/say-hello-test.sh_ for writing a test function `say_hello_test`.
  * `#include "say-hello.sh"` into _test/say-hello-test.sh_.
  * Use the **gpp** _macros_ `#ifndef`, `#define`, and `#endif` to check that your function say-hello-test has not been loaded.
- * Write a  function `sayHelloTest` that will test `sayHello`.
+ * Write a  function `say_hello_test` that will test `sayHello`.
 Say hello should `echo "hello, $1"` if input is provided or `echo "hello, world"` if no input is provided.
 Log output regarding the results of your tests.

 **/test/say-hello-test.sh**
 ``` sh